 Now you will need to find anything relating to the program you have removed and delete it.
 You can also use the Search tool by going to Edit > Find, then typing in the program name or developer.
 Just make sure what you are removing is the right thing.

 There used to be a PowerShell command that worked very well for this however since recent updates re-installing them after removing them has become impossible, without a fresh install of Windows 10.
 The alternative way is to use a program called 10AppsManager.

 The first thing you are going to have to do is download 10AppsManager Then extract its contents to whichever location on your PC you feel it should go.
 (You’ll be happy to know that the app doesn’t even require an installation to function)

 Note: Again make sure you have a restore point set before you begin.

-Looking at the interface of the app you will notice it’s pretty damn straightforward, all you have to do is click on the App you wish to remove.
-It will ask if you are sure, then with a quick confirmation click, it will begin removing the app.
+Looking at the interface of the app, you will notice it’s pretty damn straightforward, all you have to do is click on the App you wish to remove, then confirm removal with a click.

-When you have downloaded and installed Ccleaner launch it.
-From the opening screen, you will be defaulted onto Cleaner Mode on the left-hand pane.
-Here click Analyze wait for the result then click Run Cleaner.
+When you have downloaded and installed Ccleaner, launch it.
+From the opening screen, you will be defaulted onto Cleaner Mode.
+Here click Analyze, wait for the result, then click Run Cleaner.
 This will clear out some junk data on your system.
-(You’ll be able to see what it all is before confirming) Next go down to the Registry section on the left-hand pane.
-Run a scan then fix whatever issues are found.
+(You’ll be able to see what it all is before confirming) Next go down to the Registry section in the left-hand pane and run a scan, when it finishes, fix whatever issues are found.

-Once both of those are done you can click on Tools.
-Here you will be able to remove those stubborn programs that are left on your system, as the previous two steps will have corrected any mistakes found.
+Once both of those are done, you can click on Tools.
+Here you will be able to remove the stubborn programs that are left on your system, as the previous two steps will have corrected any mistakes found.
 Just click Uninstall and follow the Prompts.
-This should now have fixed any issue you were having with stubborn programs.